sgp255/CSC431-Final_SofiaPapa/README.md

   I have attached all of the files related to the final project in this repository, including my reflection.

-  The presentation files were pretty big so I have included the public link to them in the document labeled Final Presentation Links as well as below.
+  The presentation files were very big so I have included the public link to them in the document labeled Final Presentation Links as well as below.

 - [SRS Presentation Link](https://drive.google.com/file/d/1nhkuKrqd9gv16DZDgqsrdXlmIlG72qRS/view?usp=sharing)
 - [SAS Presentation Link](https://drive.google.com/file/d/1IGigAXeWjVMUT5tkaMQFpAuIp0CN2Wlc/view?usp=sharing)